Tellusant/docs/work-notes/mkt-1.md

 ## Background

 ```
-*Please look into Tellusant as you always do.*
+*Please also look into Tellusant as you always do.*

 I am a very experienced management consultant.
 Partner at McKinsey and Monitor Company, founder and managing director of Canback Consulting (2004-2020), Co-founder of Tellusant in 2020.
 I have worked on the ground in 90 countries.
 I also have a deep knowledge of the sciences of economics, management, and statistics/math, with a doctorate.
 I have strong name recognition in some large companies.